SharkSnack/shiren-5/content/system/allies.md

 - DJ Mage can be handy to avoid fights at night or in single-room Monster Houses.
 - Curse Girl should be disabled at all times, since Okon will easily collapse if she's attacked.
 - Scoopie is excellent at disabling enemies in rooms, though note that it can miss.
-- Grass Boy is a decent long range option, but enemies can level up if she throws Rage Grass.
+- Grass Kid is a decent long range option, but enemies can level up if she throws Rage Grass.
     - Throws Poison, Confusion, Sleepy, Blinding, Rage, Dragon, Amnesia, or Warp grass.
 - Absorbiphant offers fantastic support for Shiren, and greatly increases Okon's offense.
 - Naptapir should be enabled at all times, since it completely shuts down most enemies.